liximomo/vscode-sftp/README.md

     // available value: false or glob pattern
     // false: disable watcher
     // glob pattern: same logic as ignore
+    // FIXME: same logic means it *ignores* files that match the pattern, or *selects* files that match the pattern?
     files: false,

     // avaliable value: true or false